TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmresize-availabilityset.md

 You attempted to resize a VM to a size that is not available in its current availability set.
 You can choose a size that is currently available, or resize the VM but to do so you must stop all VMs in the availability set, resize the VM, and then restart the VMs.<br>

 You must stop all the VMs so that Azure can configure the availability set to support all the specified VM sizes.
-To procede, follow the steps described in [Resize a Windows VM in an availability set](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm#resize-a-windows-vm-in-an-availability-set).
+To proceed, follow the steps described in [Resize a Windows VM in an availability set](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm#resize-a-windows-vm-in-an-availability-set).